MattMMarks/stoichiometry-delwiche/README.md

 - This contains the most up-to-date information as of April 22, 2019.

 ### genetic_algorithm.py
-- This is a python script
+- This is a python script that generates the optimal parameters for a feed forward densly connected neural network.
+- The parameters are generated using a genetic algorithm.